Stewart, Nora Jean Taylor

 Nora Jean Taylor Stewart, age 80, of Bristol, Tenn., passed away on Wednesday, December 11, 2019, at the Cambridge House.
-She was born on May 18, 1939, a daughter of the late Donald Clinton and Dessie Brown Taylor.
-She was a lifelong resident of Bristol and formerly attended Virginia Avenue Baptist Church.
-Along with her parents, she was preceded in death by her husband, Wilber Stewart; a sister and three brothers, Dwight Denton, Harold Denton and Lewis Taylor.
-Surviving include her daughter, Christina Kilgore and husband, Glenn; son, Russell Stewart; grandchildren, Shawn Stewart, Lindsey Rasnake and husband, Ryan, Dacey Kilgore, and Breonna Kilgore; great-grandson, Paxton Stewart; and several nieces and nephews.
 The committal service will be held 3 p.m., Saturday, December 14, 2019, in Glenwood Cemetery with Pastor Joe Hensley officiating.
 Online condolences may be registered at www.weaverfuneralhome.net.
 Arrangements have been made with Weaver Funeral Home and Cremation Services.

 Welcome to the Conversation